Toyota Prius

+The Prius was developed by Toyota to be the "car for the 21st century"; it was the first mass-produced hybrid vehicle, first going on sale in Japan in 1997 at all four Toyota Japan dealership chains, and subsequently introduced worldwide in 2000.

 In 2011, Toyota expanded the Prius family to include the Prius v, an MPV, and the Prius c, a subcompact hatchback.
 The production version of the Prius plug-in hybrid was released in 2012.
 The second generation of the plug-in variant, the Prius Prime, was released in the U.S. in November 2016.
-The Prime achieved the highest miles per gallon equivalent (MPGe) rating in all-electric mode of any vehicle rated by EPA with an internal combustion engine.
-Global sales of the Prius c variant passed the one million mark during the first half of 2015.
 The Prius family totaled global cumulative sales of 6.1 million units in January 2017, representing 61% of the 10 million hybrids sold worldwide by Toyota since 1997.
+Toyota sells the Prius in over 90 markets, with Japan and the United States being its largest markets.

 Etymology and terminology

 Prius is a Latin word meaning "first", "original", "superior" or "to go before".

 In February 2011, Toyota USA asked the US public to decide on what the most proper plural form of Prius should be, with choices including Prien, Prii, Prium, Prius, or Priuses.
 The company announced on 20 February that "Prii" was the most popular choice, and the new official plural designation in the US.

 In Latin prius is the neuter singular of the comparative form (prior, prior, prius) of an adjective with only comparative and superlative (the superlative being primus, prima, primum).
 As with all neuter words, the Latin plural is priora, but that brand name was used by the Lada Priora in 2007.
 Despite the "official" plural form used by Toyota USA, "Priuses" is widely used in English.

 Beginning in September 2011, Toyota USA began using the following names to differentiate the original Prius from some newer members of the Prius family: the standard Prius became the Prius Liftback, the Prius v (known as the Prius α in Japan, and Prius + in Europe), the Prius Plug-in Hybrid, and the Prius c (called Toyota Aqua in Japan).